FontBureau/variable-type-tools/README.md

-# varfonts-web-demos
+# variable-type-tools

-Minisites that demonstrate various aspects of variable fonts
+A set of layout tools for exerimenting with variable fonts in various ways.
+Requires a PHP 7.x server.

 ## Installation